olunov/personalization/README.txt

 NOTE: Smart IP and IPGV&M has own tools for requesting location from user by using HTML5 (Device Geolocation submodule of Smart IP, "Employ a free Google service" option in DATA COLLECTION OPTIONS).
-If you use one fo these modules it makes sense to use their native tool for that, unless you have specific flow.
+If you use one of these modules it makes sense to use their native tool for that, unless you have specific flow.

 IMPORTANT: Don't use at same time 'Default' option and enabled HTML5